Home > Pies, Tarts, and Crisps > Gluten Free Mini Pumpkin Pie

 Mini Gluten Free Pumpkin Pie

-This gluten free pumpkin pie is adapted from my traditional 6-inch pumpkin pie recipe – but made with a flaky gluten free crust.
-And with Thanksgiving literally right around the corner, a little assortment in your dessert spread will please all dietary needs!
+This gluten free pumpkin pie is adapted from my traditional 6-inch small pumpkin pie recipe – but made with a flaky gluten free crust.
+And if you love pumpkin pie but want a dessert if you’re short on time, try my small batch pumpkin apple pie bars.

-• And that ingredient isdairy free eggnog!
-Not only is the filling already generously spiced, but the eggnog adds an extra spice kick – plus it lends to the silky smooth texture.
+And while pumpkin pie is a holiday favorite, this small batch pie includes a secret ingredient in the filling to make it stand out from the rest … dairy-free eggnog!
+Not only is the filling already generously spiced, but the eggnog adds an extra kick and it lends to the silky smooth texture.

 Do You Have More Gluten Free Thanksgiving Recipes That Have A Traditional Equivalent?